nicopicchio/nicopicchio/README.md

 * :globe_with_meridians:  Visit my [website](https://nicotech.dev/)
 * 📫  You can contact me at [nico@nicotech.dev](mailto:nico@nicotech.dev)
 * 🚀  I'm currently working on the [front end](https://github.com/nicopicchio/solo-project-client) and [back end](https://github.com/nicopicchio/solo-project-server) of my final solo project with [Boolean UK](https://boolean.co.uk/)!
-* 🧠  I'm learning ReactJS, ExpressJS and Prisma
+* 🧠  I'm currently learning Vue and Python
 * 🤝  I'm open to collaborating on any project, particularly if related to the medical field
 * ⚡   I have a background in Intensive Care Medicine, I love photography and cycling